 Outlander set locations tour from Edinburgh £250.

 For bookings phone 07305-294773 or contact us online .

 [wpecpp name=”Outlander set locations tour from Edinburgh” price=”250.00″ align=”center”]

-Located on the Hopetoun Estate is Midhope Castle which is the external location for fictional Lallybroch, the family home of character Jamie Fraser.
+Located on the Hopetoun Estate , Midhope Castle is the external location for fictional Lallybroch, the family home of character Jamie Fraser.
 Midhope Castle dates back to the 15th Century and although the exterior is relatively intact the castle is derelict inside and not open to the public .
 Book your Outlander tours on 07305-294773 .
-Hopetoun House

 Hopetoun House was designed by William Bruce and then altered and extended by William Adam, Hopetoun House is one of the finest examples of 18th century architecture in Britain.

 The magnificent interiors which have remained virtually unchanged for three centuries reflect the elegance of the Georgian era and are decorated with the best period furniture, paintings, tapestries and clocks, with beautifully crafted finishes of carving, gilding and plaster work.

 Phone 07305-294773 for taxis from Linlithgow to Lallybroch or contact us online.

 The Outlander TV series continues to be a smash hit in the UK and America .
 Five Scottish castles in particular feature heavily in the story lines – Midhope Castle ( Lallybroch ) , Doune Castle ( Castle Leoch ) , Linlithgow Palace (Wentworth Prison ) , Aberdour Castle ( Sainte Anne de Beaupré’s monastery ) and Blackness Castle ( Fort William army headquarters ) .

 Those seeking a glimpse of the ancestral home of Jamie Fraser won’t find the real Lallybroch deep in the Highlands.